Where

 • See ancient rock art hidden in niches under boulders.

-• Feel the cool, fresh waters of the Grampians’ (Gariwerd) many waterfalls with your fingertips.
+• Touch the cool, fresh waters of the many Grampians (Gariwerd) waterfalls with your fingertips.

-• Smell the heady aroma of eucalyptus trees filling the air, their leaves rustling in the wind.
+• Smell the heady aroma of eucalyptus trees in the air as their leaves rustle in the wind.

 Find out more